First Aid: Exhaust Burn – Identify Severity & Treat Accordingly

 - Cover the area with a sterile gauze pad, or the Ace bandage for your trail pack.
 Gauze keeps air off of the burn and helps reduce pain.
 Make sure the pad fits loose over the area.
 Adding too much pressure can potentially cause further damage to the skin.

-Serious Second-Degree Treatment
+Serious Second-Degree First Aid

 If a second-degree burn causes blisters and covers a significant area on the person’s skin, then further treatment is required beyond basic first aid to properly care for the burned area.